Seal of Ohio: Usage

 "Sunburst" featured the upper half of the Ohio coat of arms.

+"Sunrise in Ohio" prominently features elements of the Artist's Version.

 Section 5.10 of the Ohio Revised Code requires the seals of all "state, county, and municipal agencies, divisions, boards and commissions" to bear the state coat of arms.
 It also specifies the exact wording of the text surrounding the coat of arms of various courts and statewide elected offices.
 Notaries public are also required to incorporate the state coat of arms in their seals.
 Various state agencies, such as the Departments of Transportation and Veterans Services, along with many cities, have developed more distinctive emblems and logos to complement their seals.

 The state coat of arms appears in the center of the flag of the governor of Ohio.
 This design was adopted unofficially in 1905 and officially in 1945.
 Previously, in 1860, state militia officials unsuccessfully proposed a state flag consisting of the seal upon a white field.

 From 2004 to 2010, the state's official coat of arms served as a backdrop for the Bureau of Motor Vehicles' "Sunburst" license plate design, which was issued over a longer period than any other design since the 1980s.
 Since 2021, the full-color Artist's Version also appears in the background of the "Sunrise in Ohio" license plate design.